-So, if your child’s final college choice is right around the corner, consider the following tips to help them select a college that’s best for them.
+If your child is deliberating over which school to attend, consider the following tips to help them select a college that’s best for them.

 Once a student has received their acceptance letter, or two or three from several different universities, your first step should be to analyze and compare costs.
 Hopefully some of this work was done before applications were even submitted, but regardless, at this point there’s no time left to avoid understanding the net price of each school.

-Remember to project forward for the next 4 years to estimate what the final loans may be upon graduation.
+Remember to have a four-year focus and project forward for the next four years to estimate what the final loans may be upon graduation.
 Use loan repayment calculators to get an idea of how much the loan payments will be after graduation.
 You should also research if any of the colleges have a tendency to “front-load” financial aid.
-This happens when colleges offer higher financial aid to freshman to get them to enroll and less money to upperclassman in the remaining years.
+This happens when colleges offer higher financial aid to freshmen to get them to enroll and less money to upperclassmen in the remaining years.
 Factoring in financial aid offers and other financing options is essential to avoid excessive debt after graduation.
 Comparing these costs could weigh heavily on the final college decision made.

 Students rarely stick with the major they choose in their first year of college, so it’s important to research how many other majors your student may be interested in and if they are offered at the schools he/she is considering.
-When it comes time for them to change their major, will they have plenty of additional options at the school?
-Selecting a university that provides several potential majors is one way to help make sure your student graduates from school within 4 years.
+This will ensure that if (and when) it comes time for them to change their major, they will they have plenty of additional options at the school.

 Many people overlook their child’s personality when helping them make the final college choice.
 Does your student do better in smaller or larger classes?
 What about their studying preferences?
 Do they need more quiet time or do they function well in a more social environment?
 Guide your student through these questions and help them see their importance when making this decision.

 Sports, clubs, and fraternities are important to consider as well.
-While education and financial aspects are critical, extracurricular activities are important for building talents that can be used down the road.
-Programs like theses help students explore their talents and discover what they really love.
-Look for a college that represents your child’s sports interests or talents so that the door is always open for them.
+While education and financial aspects are critical, extracurricular activities are important for developing team building and networking skills that can be used down the road.
+Programs like these help students explore their interests and discover what they really love.
+Look for a college that represents your child’s sports preferences or talents so that the door is always open for them.

 Your student should be at the center of make this final college decision.
 After all, it is their future and happiness at stake.
-However, as a parent you can help guide them in the right direction.
-Making the best college decision involves factoring personal, financial, social, and educationally preferences.
-Use this information to consider the most important factors in your student’s final college choice.
+Using your parenting skills, however, you can help guide them in the right direction.
+Making the best college decision involves considering personal, financial, social, and educational preferences, and factoring them all in when your student’s final college choice needs to be made.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT HOW TO PAY FOR COLLEGE